StefanoChiodino/stefano-chiodino-uk/content/posts/2021-10-23-everything-i-know-about-reviewing-code.md

 ## Do your homework

-Do no submit code for reviewing before you reviewed it yourself.
+Do not submit code for reviewing before you reviewed it yourself.
 It's **annoying**.
-It shouldn't be the reviewer job to tell you to remove print statements, write tests, etc.
+It shouldn't be the reviewer's job to tell you to remove print statements, write tests, etc.

 I usually review the code before every commit, but when I'm almost ready to submit my code for a review I give it a once-over to make sure it's ready.

 Make sure the tests pass, you didn't leave TODOs, you are even accomplishing what you set out to, etc.

 If you aren't sure about your code then don't ask for a code review, ask for an opinion, help, or pair programming.
-Never submit code you are not sure it's correct for a code review.
+Never submit code you are not sure it's correct.

 The [Swiss cheese model](https://en.wikipedia.org/wiki/Swiss_cheese_model) refers to a security model, but applies to so much more, including code quality and code review.
 The less confident you are about your code, the bigger the holes in your slice of cheese.